Showing posts with label Mt.06. Show all posts

 The street-corner show-off.

-Nothing annoys Jesus like hypocrisy, which is why he tries to discourage his followers from doing this.
-Although you know some of us do this anyway.
+Nothing annoys Jesus like hypocrisy, which is why he tries to discourage his followers from doing anything which smacks of hypocrisy.
+But you know some of us do this anyway.

-Standing was how the ancients prayed.
-They didn’t kneel, bow their heads, and fold their hands; that practice arose in the middle ages ’cause it’s how European kings wanted to be approached, and since Jesus is King it seems appropriate.
-But the ancients stood, looked to the sky (where they imagined God is) raised their hands to get his attention, and spoke with him.
-This posture made it really obvious someone was praying.
+Now the way the ancient prayed, typically, was standing up, heads and eyes and arms and hands raised to the sky, and praying aloud.
+They didn’t kneel, bow their heads, fold their hands, and pray mentally but not audibly.
+That practice arose in the middle ages.
+That was the posture European kings demanded of those who approached them—and since Jesus is King, people figured it’s appropriate.
+But the ancients faced the sky where they imagined God is, lifted their hands to get his attention, and spoke with him.
+This posture made it really obvious they were praying.
 Don’t need to get loud; just assume the position.

-And Jesus notes the folks who prayed in really public places.
+Jesus singles out the people who prayed in really public places.
 Like synagogue.
-Which is not a Jewish church; it’s a Pharisee school, where you went to ask rabbis questions.
-Prayer times, before and after and during the lesson, would be short.
-But people would stand right outside the building and make a public display of prayer, “getting right with God” before going in.
-Or similarly praying this way after the lesson, ostensibly to thank God for the wisdom they just got… or maybe to ask him to straighten out some wayward rabbi.
-Whatever; the point was they were making it nice ’n obvious they talked with God a lot.
+Which is not a Jewish church like it is nowadays; it’s a Pharisee school.
+You went there to hear rabbis teach, and ask ’em questions.
+Prayer times took place throughout—before, after, and during the lesson—and they’d be short.
+But often people would stand right outside the building and make a public display of prayer, “getting right with God” before they went in.
+Or similarly praying this way after the lesson, ostensibly to thank God for the wisdom they just received… or maybe to ask him to straighten out some wayward rabbi.
+Whatever; the point was they were making it nice ’n obvious they talked with God.
+Presumably a lot.

-In both cases people were on their way someplace, and wouldn’t have had the time, nor spent the time, listening to this petitioner with his hands in the air.
+In both cases, people might not have had the time, nor interest, to listen to the petitioner with his hands in the air.
 That wasn’t the point anyway.
-They didn’t care about being heard.
-Not even by God.
-They wanted to be seen.
+It’s not about being heard—not even by God!—but seen.

-The way we pray nowadays, doesn’t assume the ancient posture.
-Usually it’s heads bowed, eyes closed.
+The way Christians pray nowadays, typically doesn’t assume the ancient posture.
+Usually our heads are bowed, eyes closed.
 Sometimes hands get raised, if the folks in the group have any Pentecostal influences in their background.
 But generally we’re not as noticeable when we pray.
-Unless we get loud… or unless there are a lot of us, like when a bunch of people pray in front of public buildings or around a flagpole.
+Unless we get loud… or unless there are a lot of us, like when a bunch of people pray in front of public buildings, around a flagpole, or in Congress.

-But in those places, same as with the people Jesus critiqued, the point was to be seen and noticed by other people.
+But in these places, same as with the people Jesus critiqued, the point was to be seen and noticed by other people.
 Not so much God.
 And that’s what Jesus objects to.

 Matthew 6.1-4.